 Don’t see your question listed?
-Email the friendly staff in the International Student Affairs Office (ISAO) at Truman State University at firstname.lastname@example.org with any questions or concerns about orientation for international students.
+Email the friendly staff in the Center for International Students (CIS) at Truman State University at firstname.lastname@example.org with any questions or concerns about orientation for international students.

 At our first Orientation session, we will make copies of all of your immigration documents for our files.
-The first morning of Orientation, you should bring your I-20/DS-2019, I-94, Visa and Passport.
-We will return them to you no later than after lunch that same day.
+The first morning of Orientation, you should bring your I-20/DS-2019, Visa, and Passport.
+We will return them to you no later than the morning of the second day of orientation.

-Truman Week is designed to help all first-year students, national and international, adjust to college life at Truman.
-This one-week program takes place the week before the fall semester begins and counts for one credit hour towards a student’s degree requirements.
+Truman Days is designed to help all first-year students — national and international — adjust to college life at Truman.
+This program begins prior to the start of the semester and counts for one credit hour toward a student’s degree requirements.
 Students take part in classes, campus and community tours, a variety of social events, introductions to majors and other activities that introduce them to Truman.
-Students begin one of their fall semester courses with their college professor during Truman Week as to provide a supportive environment for the students academic transition to Truman.
-For freshman international students who come to Truman during the fall, Truman Week becomes a part of their Orientation, taking place after the formal international Orientation sessions.
-The Truman Week class and credit is only made available to beginning freshman, but the many social events throughout the week are open to international exchange and transfer students.
+Students begin one of their fall semester courses with their college professor during Truman Days to provide a supportive environment for the students’ academic transition to Truman.
+For freshman international students who come to Truman during the fall, Truman Days becomes a part of their Orientation, taking place after the formal international Orientation sessions.
+The Truman Days class and credit is only made available to beginning freshmen, but the many social events throughout the week are open to international exchange and transfer students.

 Yes.
 During Orientation, we will take several trips to Wal-Mart, a general department store where you will likely buy most of your essentials while at Truman.
 Wal-Mart offers a great variety of food, clothing, hygiene and beauty supplies, home and office supplies, and much more.
-Once the semester has begun, Campus Christian Fellowship will provide weekly transportation to Wal-Mart, or students can make arrangements to go to Wal-Mart with friends or hall hosts.
+Once the semester has begun, Campus Christian Fellowship will provide weekly transportation to Wal-Mart, or students can make arrangements to go to Wal-Mart with friends or Cultural Integration Leaders (CILs).
 Kirksville also offers many other grocery and general stores and is a short trip from major shopping centers.

-The International Student Affairs Office exists to serve Truman State University’s international student population through a philosophy of empowerment.
+The Center for International Students exists to serve Truman State University’s international student population through a philosophy of empowerment.
 We will be available throughout your college career to assist with any questions or concerns you may have.
 Our staff is very knowledgeable of how the classroom and University function, and our workers command a great understanding of the international student experience and international students’ needs.
 Should you need assistance, we will help you help yourself.

-The International Student Affairs Office also provides International Hall Hosts for both on-campus and off-campus students.
+The Center for International Student also provides Cultural Integration Leaders for both on-campus and off-campus students.
 For on-campus students, this means having an American student living in your residence hall who is available to answer any questions, facilitate the cultural and University adjustment of international students, and create a supportive living and learning environment.
-Hall hosts are also available to off-campus students, although they will not necessarily be living nearby.
-Generally, hall hosts serve to assist international students in adjusting culturally, creating social relationships and attaining academic success.
+CILs are also available to off-campus students, although they will not necessarily be living nearby.
+Generally, CILs serve to assist international students in adjusting culturally, creating social relationships and attaining academic success.

-For on-campus students, International Hall Hosts are available in addition to the University’s Student Advisors (SAs).
-The SA provides many of the same services as the hall host, only the SA is available to all on-campus University students, not just international ones.
+For on-campus students, CILs are available in addition to the University’s Student Advisors (SAs).
+The SA provides many of the same services as the CIL, only the SA is available to all on-campus University students, not just international ones.
 The SA works with and mentors fellow students; creates social and educational programming opportunities; and promotes community, scholarship, diversity and service among her/his residents.